 Additional costs that may arise under new ownership

 When reviewing those forecast future profits, also consider any additional costs that might have to be incurred in arriving at them.
 These could include higher interest charges on borrowings, any retrenchment costs due to redundancies and increased depreciation charges following investment in new plant and machinery or even new technology.
 The arrival of a new management team could result in temporarily reduced productivity and higher costs until the settling in period has lapsed.
 If you have not received all the financial information that you had expected to view, do not forget that a complete history of a business’s filings with the Registrar at Companies House is available for download and inspection at a very small price.
 A review of filings of a business can prove quite illuminating if you know what you are looking for so it is always a good idea to peruse these in any event.

 At the current time, the market poses an interesting dilemma for those management teams that have traded successfully through the latest recession and who may now feel that they want to extract value from the progress that they have made.
 So many are now opting for a partial exit.
 This will be when a director sells shares in the business to a third party to take cash out of the business for themselves, whilst also maybe bringing in new investment which can take the business forward.
 Understanding the relevant valuation techniques will aid this partial exit route.

 Confidence amongst dealmakers can be fragile.
-Transactions are often taking longer to complete than they used to and due diligence is much more in depth and challenging.
-Understanding and following the approaches to achieving a business valuation, as outlined above, can help smooth the deal.
+Transactions are taking longer to complete than they used to and due diligence is much more in depth and challenging.
+Understanding and following those approaches to valuations as outlined above can help smooth the deal.